Maurice Audin: Algerian War

 Maurice and Josette Audin were part of the anti-colonialist minority of the French in Algeria, whose desire is the independence of Algeria, which is also the position of the Algerian Communist Party.
 The latter was banned on 13 September 1955 and became an underground organization, negotiating with the FLN.

 The Audin family took part in certain illegal operations: in September 1956, Maurice together with his sister (Charlye, born in 1925) and his brother-in-law (Christian Buono), organized the clandestine exfiltration abroad of Larbi Bouhali, first secretary of PCA.

 In January 1957, following the numerous attacks perpetrated against the population by the FLN, the so-called “Battle of Algiers” operation was launched, for which General Massu's 10th parachute division held police powers in the area of Algiers.
 This unit engaged in massive torture and summary executions.
 Paul Teitgen notes 3,024 disappearances in one year in the five regions of the Algiers.
-Also General Massu put forward an assessment of the losses of the Zone autonome d'Alger in nine months of "less than a thousand men, and very probably the relatively low number of three hundred killed”.
+Also General Massu put forward an assessment of the losses of the Autonomous Zone of Algiers in nine months of "less than a thousand men, and very probably the relatively low number of three hundred killed”.